decentralized-identity/didcomm-messaging/feature_discovery.md

 Alice and Bob meet, they won't know in advance which features are supported by one another's agents.
 They need a way to find out.

+Disclosing features in this manner has a significant privacy benefit over endpoint disclosures contained in a DID Document published to a Verifiable Data Registry (VDR).
+Using the single DIDComm endpoint published in the document and this protocol, features can be selectively disclosed to other parties at the owner's discretion.
+The problem of anonymous scanning and fingerprinting enabled with VDR disclosures is solved in a privacy preserving way.

 ### Reference

 This RFC introduces a protocol for discussing the protocols an agent